-- In Babylon 5, practically all the human representatives are from the US.
+- In Babylon 5, practically all the human representatives are from the US or have US connections:

-- Doctor Who sure seems to have a thing for British assistants on his galaxy-saving travels.
+- Doctor Who: The Doctor sure seems to have a thing for British assistants on their galaxy-saving travels.
 Then again, the aliens love Cardiff too.

 - Farscape: the main character is an astronaut from the US, blasted to a faraway region of space.